Skip to main content

 The Bobo Doll Experiment It's 1961.
 You're wandering around Stanford University looking for a sandwich or something when you happen to walk by a particular room in a particular lab and see something a little unnerving.
 Namely, you find a woman punching an inflatable clown named Bobo in the neck. over and over in its neck.
 This was the lab of legendary psychologist Albert Bandura, and in 1961 he was studying one of the most important phenomena in psychology.
 See, while that woman was throttling that big inflatable clown, a child was watching her.
 After about ten minutes of observing this clown-beating display, the kid was taken to a room full of fun toys. which were soon taken away, and then the frustrated kid was left alone with Bobo, and Bandura watched what happened.
 Social Cognitive Learning.
 And yeah, what happened was kinda scary.
 Kids who watched the woman beating the clown were much more likely to mimic her aggression, kicking, punching, throwing, and even attempting ...

-Biomedical Treatments in Psychology Course
+Getting Help - Psychotherapy in Psychology Course